 Ornate decorations in public areas

 View of the entire complex; the Michael Jackson Suite is the seemingly suspended walkway between the two halves of the building on the right

 Most ship tours that make quick stops at Atlantis give you the option of staying at the resort and returning at your leisure later by taxi.
 About half of our group chose to do so, mainly to enjoy the large casino it seemed (they actually still have 3-2, $5 minimum blackjack if that’s your game).
 If you do decide to stay, to return to downtown, you can take the ferry for $4 each way, or a taxi for around $11.
-If using a taxi, be aware that as is the case in many developing countries, cabs here are not metered, so negotiate the fare with the driver up front.
+If using a taxi, remember that cabs here are not metered, so negotiate the fare with the driver up front.
 Or you can try and walk, but 1) it’s a pretty good haul, and will probably take around an hour, and 2) the route along Bay Street goes through a rather sketchy area, and appears as though it may be unsafe at night.